Coming events in the euro zone debt crisis

 -- Former European Central Bank vice-president Lucas Papademos, head of Greece's new coalition government, will pick a new cabinet to ensure the debt-choked country implements a new EU rescue deal and stays in the euro zone.

--- Papademos, a respected figure in European capitals and on financial markets, will seek to implement the 130 billion euro (110 billion pound) bailout deal agreed on October 26 before calling an early election next year.
+-- Papademos, a respected figure in European capitals and on financial markets, will seek to implement the 130 billion euro bailout deal agreed on October 26 before calling an early election next year.

--- Once formed, the coalition cabinet will announce its main policy programme before a vote of confidence, expected early next week.
+-- Once formed, the coalition cabinet will announce its main policy program before a vote of confidence, expected early next week.

 -- Greece is awaiting the disbursement of an 8 billion euro tranche under its first bailout as it faces bond redemptions next month.